richcannings/halikey-tools/README.md

-# HaliKey Oscillator
+# HaliKey Tools

+Low-latency tools for the [HaliKey USB paddle interface](https://electronics.halibut.com/product/halikey/).
+For use with Ham Radio Solutions VBand, DiDahDit, WFView, GGMorse, and more.

+This repository contains two applications:

-Low-latency iambic keyer software for the HaliKey USB paddle interface.
-Practice CW with a sidetone or send CW over USB/LSB with [wfview](https://wfview.org/) using a virtual audio cable.
+1. **halikey-oscillator.py** - Low-latency iambic keyer with sidetone
+    * Send relatively clean CW over USB/LSB with [wfview](https://wfview.org/) using a virtual audio cable
+    * Practice CW standalone with the sidetone or with [GGMorse](https://github.com/ggerganov/ggmorse) ggmorse-gui to decode

+2. **halikey-vband.py** - Emulates the [Ham Radio Solutions VBand](https://hamradio.solutions/vband/) adapter
+    * Connect your paddle to the VBand website or other supported apps, like [DiDahDit](didahdit.com), for virtual CW practice over the internet

 ## Quick Start